NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 As mentioned, there is now a pletora of repositories, with varying reach (impact) and depth (rich metadata descriptions), and they are often divided into three categories: domain-specific, general purpose, and in-house/institutional.

 ### Domain-specific repositories
 This type of repository focuses on specific data types and is typically the best choice if you can find one that is suitable for your research data.
 It will reach your research community, so that others working in your field can find and reuse your data, and incorporates metadata standards in order to make the data as widely useful as possible.
-The repositories usually have long-term sustanability plan, i.e. they will be available for a long time, and are typically free of charge.
+The repositories usually have long-term sustainability plan, i.e. they will be available for a long time, and are typically free of charge.

 Examples:
 * [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) (ENA) - for genomic sequence data (non-human)